The Burning Rock

 A million years and more he roved the northern continent.

-A million years before totem and Indian hat carved the hooked beak and wide eye, or handed his feathers around as rare honors, sewn in band and cap.
+A million years before totempole arose, before Indian hand had carved hooked beak and wide eye, or handed his feathers around as rare honors, sewn in band and cap.

 On my donated dollar, his arrows, shield and olives give flat testament to his potency.